 - End of second year 40% - 60%

-To place trainee opportunities on the School's Intranet, or for further information, please contact Dr Maruf Hasan or call (02) 9385 4093.
+To advertise training opportunities, or for further information about our Industrial training program, please contact Dr Maruf Hasan or call (02) 9385 4093.